ML4T Local Environment

 Note: Assignments will require python .py files.
 Jupyter notebook files will not be accepted.

 - Using Windows or macOS for projects: While these instructions should work for Windows and macOS, we have observed differences that can prevent projects from executing locally.
-While some students have had success completing the projects using Windows or macOS, others were unable to overcome some of the challenges and moved to Linux mid-course.
+While some students successfully completed the projects using Windows or macOS, others could not overcome some of the challenges and moved to Linux mid-course.
 Since switching OSes mid-term can be stressful, we strongly recommend using Linux for projects.

 - Honorlock: HonorLock (the software we use for exam proctoring) may run on Linux; however, the vendor does not support or recommend its use.
 Should a problem arise during testing, they will not work with you to attempt to resolve the issue.